 You look at a picture like the one below, and you tell yourself wouldn’t it be great to be getting results like that for every single self leveling epoxy floor project.
 And yet every day applicators all over the world are applying thousands of square metres in epoxy self leveling but the results do not always look that great.

 Problems are aplenty, from defects in the surface, trowel marks, bubbles and trapped debris just to name a few.

 I’ve applied hundreds of self leveling epoxies in my career, and have had my fair share of screw-ups.
 Even today after so many years, I am still learning on every single project.
-So in this article, I want to share with you 7 things I have learnt to be true about self leveling epoxy floors.
+So in this article, I want to share with you the 7 things that I have learnt to be true about self leveling epoxy floors.

 If you want a smooth finish like the one in the picture, you need a flat floor substrate to start with.
 I know it sounds contradicting.
 The product is meant to be “self leveling” therefore shouldn’t it level an uneven floor?